-Terra is a blockchain platform that powers a network of decentralized stablecoins.
+Terra was a blockchain platform that powered a network of decentralized stablecoins.
 Its currency, also known as LUNA, operates as a kind of decentralised reserve.

 The creation of entrepreneurs Daniel Shin and Do Kwon, Terra was started in 2018.
 Its governance and staking coin, LUNA, launched in 2019.
-Since then, LUNA has shot up in value.
+After that, LUNA shot up in value.
 As of April 2022, it was the 6th most popular cryptocurrency with a market cap of nearly $37 billion.

-Shin and Kwon wanted to create cryptocurrencies that are stable against the world’s major currencies.
-It started with the Terra Alliance, a consortium of 15 large Asian e-commerce companies that have about 45 million users among them, according to crypto metrics site Messari.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Shin and Kwon had wanted to create cryptocurrencies that were stable against the world’s major currencies.
+It started with the Terra Alliance, a consortium of 15 large Asian e-commerce companies that have about 45 million users among them, according to crypto metrics site Messari.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

-Terra’s main product is its algorithmic stablecoin, TerraUSD, a cryptocurrency that uses complicated mathematics to maintain its peg to the US dollar.
-It innovates on other so-called stablecoins like USDC and Tether, which are backed by reserves of cash, the whereabouts of which are frequently called into question by regulators.
+Terra’s main product was its algorithmic stablecoin, TerraUSD, a cryptocurrency that used complicated mathematics to maintain its peg to the US dollar.
+It innovated on other so-called stablecoins like USDC and Tether, which are backed by reserves of cash, the whereabouts of which are frequently called into question by regulators.

 Understanding the stablecoin economy

-To understand why Terra is innovative, it is helpful to understand the stablecoin market.
-Stablecoins are very useful for crypto traders who want to invest in cryptocurrencies while also pegging the value of their investments to fiat currencies, such as the US dollar, a historically stable currency controlled by the Federal Reserve.
+To understand Terra, it is helpful to understand the stablecoin market.
+Stablecoins can be useful for crypto traders who want to invest in cryptocurrencies while also pegging the value of their investments to fiat currencies, such as the US dollar, a historically stable currency controlled by the Federal Reserve.

 Stablecoins make it possible to hold a store of value in the crypto economy that is generally unrelated to the rest of the crypto market’s whiplash ups and downs.
 If bitcoin crashes, a US dollar stablecoin should, in theory, always be worth $1.
 They are also useful when investing in long-term crypto funds, like liquidity pools that pay out annual percentage yields.
 It’s a lot easier to work out how much money you will earn when you are paid out in coins that are always equal to $1.